wmdataphys/Deep_hpDIRC/README.md

 </div>
 ---

+## **Updated Priors for Generation (Updated Feb 3, 2025)**

+I've updated new priors (apply_mask function) to alleviate that issue of pileup on the boundaries.
+The way its currently implemented its about a 2x speed up (could be more depending on model).
+You may find a better way of doing this.
+There are 3 new additions to the init() function of the model - num_pmts_y,num_pmts_x,num_pixels.
+You will need those three for the new prior to work.
+I have also added an argument to control whether or not you want to use fine grained priors.
+Consider making this false for testing your models faster.

 ### **Creating your own simulation**
 This is more complicated.
 I don't think you should need to do it so I am going to save myself from detailing this but we can talk about it if you wish.
 Probably easier for me to run it for you.